Types of coal

 The average annual sale prices of coal at mines producing each of the four major ranks of coal in 2015, in dollars per short ton (2,000 pounds)

 Coal prices at surface mines are generally lower than prices at underground mines.
 In locations where coal beds are thick and near the surface, like in Wyoming, mining costs and coal prices tend to be lower than in locations where the beds are thinner and deeper, like in Appalachia.
 The higher cost of coal from underground mines reflects the more difficult mining conditions and the need for more miners.

 When coal is burned, it releases impurities that can combine with oxygen to form sulfur dioxide (SO2).
 When SO2 combines with moisture in the atmosphere, it produces acid rain that can harm forests and lakes.
 Because of environmental regulations limiting sulfur emissions, low-sulfur coals can command a higher price than high-sulfur coals.

 Coal transportation costs can be significant

 Once coal is mined, it must be transported to consumers.
 Transportation costs add to the delivered price of coal.
 In some cases, such as in long-distance shipments of Wyoming coal to power plants in the East, transportation costs are more than the price of coal at the mine.

 Most coal is transported by train, barge, truck, or a combination of these modes.
 All of these transportation modes use diesel fuel.
-Increases in oil prices can significantly affect the cost of transportation and thereby affect the final delivered price of coal.
+Increases in oil prices can significantly affect the cost of transportation, which affects the final delivered price of coal.